+Our horsebox has been getting a lot of attention.
+We are insanely proud.
+It’s a beautiful conversion and we now have the perfect work space to prepare and present our speciality coffee.
+But what’s the story?
 The horsebox is a vintage Rice model built in 1976.
 My mother bought it from a Newbury dealer soon after.
 We had a good couple of decades going to and from local shows and events with Joker, Solomon and Brightstar.
 It is full of great memories.

 Following college I spent my career in London helping to set up a café chain, then pursuing a passion for speciality coffee as a barista and trainer.
 When I moved back to Oxfordshire in 2008 to bring up my family a mobile speciality coffee shop seemed the ideal way to put our beloved horsebox to good use.
 I set to with the designs.

 A recent article in the ‘Horse and Hound’ wrote up our business as just one of many ‘genius uses for a horsebox that don’t involve a horse’.
-There are some creative ideas out there and it’s well worth a read (link at end of blog).
+There’s some creative ideas out there and it’s well worth a read, (link at end of blog).
 One Facebook comment was ‘What a waste’.
 A sentiment which, in a way, I can understand.
-However, reflecting on our first 9 months in business I can’t help but think what a fabulous new lease of life the horsebox is having.
-After many years unused in a dark and dusty barn it is now out and about daily filled with the aroma of freshly roasted and ground speciality coffee, frequently receiving compliments from admiring customers.
+However reflecting on our first 9 months in business I can’t help but think what a fabulous new lease of life the horsebox is having.
+After many years un-used in a dark and dusty barn it is now out and about daily filled with the aroma of freshly roast and ground speciality coffee frequently, receiving compliments from admiring customers.

+We’ve taken the horsebox to some horsey events but also food festivals, farmers markets, family fun days, open farm days, music festivals and more.
+It has happily opened it’s hatch in fields, parks and town centres, at stately homes, a castle, a railway station and even in a shopping centre.

 I have since spotted many a horsebox left redundant, rotting away in a field.
 To me that is the real waste.

-We’ve taken the horsebox to some horsey events but also food festivals, farmers’ markets, family fun days, open farm days, music festivals and more.
-It has happily opened its hatch in fields, parks and town centres, at stately homes, a castle, a railway station and even in a shopping centre.

 So, I ask, how would you pack what you’re passionate about into a horsebox?

 6 genius uses for horse trailers (that don’t involve a horse) Horse & Hound Read full article here